 I am painting as a meditation on being present with my body and the marks are guided by the intuitive movements that will free me from my pain.
 The qualities that appear in each landscape are beyond ornamentation and carry the life force of color, line and texture in bright candy colors carved with old clay tools.
 It’s a cacophony of a vibrant life force that can only be made by being present to the pain and bittersweetness of life as I navigate through each day with EDS.

-I channel my energy as I work with the limited motions of my body to create a separate body of material on each panel.
+I focus my energy as I work with the limited motions of my body to create a separate body of material on each panel.
 As I push through the day’s physical limitations to invoke a life force energy, each painting becomes a manifestation of what it means to find flow and intuition as a means of survival.
-I push at the boundaries of oil paint while I push the boundaries of my body’s physical capabilities.
-Through this work, I hope to demonstrate one example of how the body can navigate the limitations imposed on it from EDS in order to live a fully creative life.
+I push at the boundaries of oil.
+Through this work, I hope to demonstrate one example of how the body can navigate the limitations imposed on it from EDS in order to live a creative life.

 Dena Novak is an oil painter whose work examines the emotions of hope and fear in times of uncertainty.
 Her energetic, frenetic paintings lie at the intersection of abstraction, sculpture and landscape loudly nestled between reality and dream.
 The paintings are thick, viscous, and sometimes carved with her old clay tools.
 Novak’s subjects reflect colorful landscapes with a dark underbelly that tell the story of her emotions.